mrafayaleem/gdx-sqlite/README.md

 # gdx-sqlite

+Note: This project is no more actively maintained.
+Please check out the various forks [here](https://github.com/mrafayaleem/gdx-sqlite/network) to follow up with active developments around this repository.

 gdx-sqlite is a cross-platform Libgdx extension for SQLite database handling.
 The extension abstracts databse handling to provide a unified method to handle database transacitons across multiple platforms while also adding SQLite support for desktop version of Libgdx application.

 Currently supported platforms: